-7. Discount Days And Specials
+7. Discount Days and Specials

 Ask your vet if he or she has deals on preventative care or routine pet care.
 You can save a great deal by grabbing low-cost coupons and discounts at the right time.

-8. Preventative Health Care
+8. Preventive Care

 Take precautions and steps to minimize your pet’s chance of needing expensive medical care.
 Keep up with the vaccination schedule and ensure your pet gets annual wellness exams.